Brprb08/orbital-control-simulator/TECHNICAL_README.md

 ### Integrator Error Controls

 The Dormand–Prince 5(4) method is used for orbit integration.
-Integration is performed in fixed steps to ensure consist>
 - Integrator: Dormand–Prince 5(4), implemented in native C++
 - Step size: Fixed
 - Substepping: Enabled, with a max dt of 0.002s per substep